What is 22q? Genetics Questions & Answers

 Who is more likely to have 22q11.2DS?

 - Both boys and girls have the same chance of inheriting this deletion.
-It occurs in roughly 1 in every 2000 births.
+It occurs in about 1 in every 2148 newborns.

 - 22q11.2DS is found world-wide.
 It is found in every culture and in every ethnic group.
 No one ethnicity has more people with 22q11.2DSthan another.